MIT Advanced Manufacturing Courses

 Lean focused on reduce waste and six sigma focused on reduced variation creating a basic estability preparing the environment for implementation of Lean.

-Professor Earll Murman at MIT OpenCourseWare (2014) compares the hours of training in the industry in Japan(380.3) to the United States(46.4).
-The value of training is difficult to measure in the short term, but studies such as the Ebbinghaus fogetting curve could provide relevant information for understanding the cause-and-effect relationships between consistent training and long-term expertise.
+Professor Earll Murman, in his MIT OpenCourseWare lectures, compares industry training hours in Japan (380.3) to those in the United States(46.4).
+While the value of training is difficult to measure is the short term, studies like the Ebbinghaus forgetting curve offer insights into the cause-and-effect relationship between consistent training and long-term expertise.

 Sorce: MIT by Earll Murman, Hugh McManus, Annalisa Weigel and Bo Madsen